DarkGengar/100DaysOfMLCode/README.md

 **Today's Progress:** I have watched the livestream TPU Machine Learning by Siraj Raval and read more about Exploration and Exploitation methods.

+**Thoughts:** The topic about TPUs is very interesting and I will give it a try when I start with Deep Learning.

 **Links:**
 [TPU Machine Learning LIVE](https://www.youtube.com/watch?v=jgNwywYcH4w) [Multi Armed Bandits Methods](https://www.searchenginepeople.com/blog/16072-multi-armed-bandits-ab-testing-makes-money.html)